pboutinaud/SHiVAi/README.md

 Let's consider that you stored them in `/myHome/myProject/Shiva_AI_models` for the following parts.

 Each model must also be paired with a `model_info.json` file.
 These json files should be available on the same repository as their corresponding model.
 Note that json these files are where the pipeline will look for the models path, so you may have to manually edit the path to the models.
-By default, the paths to the models are the relative path starting from the folder storing the specific model it is paired with (e.g. `brainmask/modelfile.h5` for the brain mask models used [below](#brain-masking), stored in a `brainmask` folder).
+By default, the paths to the models are the relative path starting from the folder storing the specific model it is paired with (e.g. `brainmask/detailed-name-of-the-model.keras` for the brain mask models used [below](#brain-masking), stored in a `brainmask` folder).

-This way, if you simply extract the downloaded models in the common model folder, the `model_info.json` file *should* already be good (e.g., the brainmask model should end up with a full path like `/myHome/myProject/Shiva_AI_models/brainmask/modelfile.h5`).
+This way, if you simply extract the downloaded models in the common model folder, the `model_info.json` file *should* already be good.

 Once you have your models and json files properly stored and setup, update the config file with the correct path for each "descriptor" file (i.e. the json files).